 Most of Italy's regions border the coast and each region has its own specialty seafood stew or seafood pasta but a common pasta dish for seafood lovers is spaghetti allo scoglio, or reef spaghetti, made with a variety of shellfish.

-Another item you may not be used to seeing is octopus, polpo, which is served in many places along the coast, usually grilled or as a warm appetizer, often with potatoes.
+Another item you may not be used to seeing is octopus, polpo, which is served in many places along the coast, usually as tentacles grilled or as a warm appetizer, often with potatoes.

 Dining on Fish in Italy